arush15june/TimeMon/README.md

 ## Objectives

 - Implement a transport-agnostic library to monitor wall-clock time across a process group using a leader-follower algorithm.
 This would allow users to implement applications dependent upon synchronized clocks (like linearizable databases).
 - Design the library to enable applications to implement Spanner's TrueTime-like functionality (Commit Windows?)
-(Checkout [CockroachDB](https://www.cockroachlabs.com/blog/living-without-atomic-clocks)) i.e communicate upper bound on wall-clock time synchronization.
+(Checkout [CockroachDB](https://www.cockroachlabs.com/blog/living-without-atomic-clocks)) i.e communicate upper bound on time uncertainty.

 ## References